This oven fried Pistachio Parmesan Crusted Tilapia is topped with a homemade Dijon caper sauce that takes it over the

 - 1 teaspoon dried tarragon

 - ½ tsp each coarse sea salt sugar & onion powder

 - 1 small lemon juiced

 - black pepper to taste

-- For sauce mix all of the ingredients together until well blended.
+- Make the sauce in advance mixing all of the ingredients together until well blended.
 Chill well before serving.

 - To oven fry the fish: Preheat the oven to 425°F. Line a baking sheet with aluminum foil and spray liberally with a butter flavored cooking spray.

-- Mix the chopped pistachio nuts with the bread crumbs, Parmesan cheese and garlic powder, salt and black pepper to your taste.
+- Mix together pistachios, bread crumbs, Parmesan cheese, garlic powder, salt and black pepper to your taste.
 Set aside.